 FirstVU Student Organization

 FirstVU is the student-run organization that supports, celebrates, and empowers first-generation students at Vanderbilt.
 Peer advocates who are also first-generation students lead the group and serve on the FirstVU executive board.
 Please click here for more information on the FirstVU program.
-For additional resources, please click here to view the First Generation Students page.

 The mission of FirstVU is to provide support and foster a strong community where first-generation students feel empowered and supported by the University.
 FirstVU advocates will guide students to campus resources in the following areas:

 Faculty and Instructors

 “Be open to opportunities but also focus on your passions.
 The path may not be the way you intended it to be but at the end of the day it will work out.
 Last but not least, trust the process.”

 - Bishop Joseph Johnson Black Cultural Center

 - Experience Vanderbilt